Aryalexa/42-b2bRoot/2-Install_Debian.md

 #### 🟩 Configure the partitions
 - Configure the **partition disks**.
 Two options here.
 	- `Guided - use entire disk and set up encrypted LVM` as we want encrypted partitions, or
-	- `Manual` if we want to do the ✨bonus✨ (➡️ go to "Configure the partitions BONUS")
+	- `Manual` if we want to do the ✨bonus✨ (➡️ go to [Configure the partitions BONUS](https://github.com/Aryalexa/42-b2bRoot/blob/main/2-Install_Debian.md#-configure-the-partitions-bonus))
 > 🌳
 >
 > *Setting up encrypted LVM...*